-By Dr Suzan Elharmeel, Specialist at City Fertility Centre Gold Coast.
+By Dr Suzan Elharmeel, fertility specialist at City Fertility Gold Coast.

 The endocrine system is a network of glands that produce and release hormones that help control many important body functions, including the body’s ability to convert food into energy that powers cells and organs.
 The endocrine system influences how the heart beats, how bones and tissues grow, and even your capacity to make a baby.
 It plays a vital role in whether or not you develop diabetes, thyroid disease, growth disorders, sexual dysfunction, and a host of other hormone-related disorders.

-PCOS can have a substantial impact on fertility, because by definition it means that there is abnormal progression of the ovarian follicles.
-Normally during the month, the follicles go through certain hormonal cycle responses and they reach a certain stage when there is a release of an egg through ovulation.
-Then if there is success with a sperm, fertilisation may happen, then you have an embryo.
+PCOS can have a substantial impact on fertility because, by definition, it means that there is an abnormal progression of the ovarian follicles.
+Normally, during the month, the follicles go through certain hormonal cycle responses, and they reach a certain stage when there is a release of an egg through ovulation.
+Then, if fertilisation occurs with a sperm, you have an embryo.

 With PCOS, there is abnormal follicular growth in response to the hormone cycle.
 There is a lack of ovulation (anovulation) and progesterone production.
 There is significant subfertility and there is unopposed estrogen, which not only affect fertility but also other aspects of health.